rtlabs-com/p-net/doc/tutorial.rst

 8 bit out" and "8 bit in").
 The LED is controlled by the output module ("8 bit in + 8 bit out" or "8 bit out") with lowest slot number.

+The alarm triggered by button 2 is sent from the input module with lowest slot number (if any).

 Cyclic data for the different slots
 -----------------------------------
+This is an example if you populate slot 1 to 3 with different modules.

 +------+---------+--------------------------------------------+-----------------------------------------+--------------------------------------------+
 | Slot | Subslot | Description                                | | Contents of Input CR                  | | Contents of Output CR                    |